 fol.
-59 Henry Ierson

-fol.
-65 Philip Meadows Martineau

-fols.
-72, 124 Charles Hargrove (2)

-fols.
-78, 98 Henry William Crosskey (2)

-fol.
-85 Emanuel Lewis Henshaw Thomas

-fol.
-88 Douglas Walmsley

-fol.
-94 Philip Martineau Higginson

-fol.
-104 Dendy Agate

-fol.
-107 William Hamilton Drummond

-fol.
-115 Joseph Wood

-fols.
-121, 170 Charles Thomas Poynting (2)

-fols.
-133, 177 Valentine David Davis (2)

-fol.
-163 Robert Travers Herford

-fol.
-165 Lawrence Pearsall Jacks

-(All the letters are of 1891, except the last four - 1892)
+94 fol.
+104 fol.
+107 fol.
+115 fols.
+121, 170 fols.
+133, 177 fol.
+163 fol.
+165 (All the letters are Philip Martineau Higginson Dendy Agate William Hamilton Drummond Joseph Wood Charles Thomas Poynting (2) Valentine David Davis (2) Robert Travers Herford Lawrence Pearsall Jacks of 1891, except the last four - 1892) fols.

-fols.
 186-306 Letters labelled 'Miscellaneous Dec.
-1886 & 1892-1906'.
+1886 & 1892- 1906'.
 Most are from students or prospective students, but of more general interest are the following fols.
-193-201 Letters, 1892, from Alfred Robinson, Bursar of New College, Oxford suggesting that Manchester New College should drop the word 'New' from its title.
+193-201 Let ters, 1892, from Alfred Robinson, Bursar of New College, Oxford suggesting that Manchester New College should drop the word 'New' from its title.
 This suggestion was prompted by a letter addressed to Drummond at 'New College, Oxford'.
-With a further letter acknowledging the name change fols.
-213-7 Letters, 1892, from Francis Henry Jones about 'doctrinal teaching' under the direction of the College fols.
-224-9 Two letters, 1893, from Lucy, Lady Markby, offering a framed engraving of John Taylor fols.
-230-3 A letter of R.D.
-Darbishire, 1893, sending a press cutting of a letter of Mary Augusta Ward (Mrs. Humphry Ward) to the Manchester Guardian (20 Oct.
-1893) about the opening services of the College fols.
-237-9 A letter of William Walrond Jackson, Rector of Exeter College, 1898, about members of Oxford colleges receiving pastoral care at Manchester College fols.
+With a further letter asknowledging the name change. fols.
+213-7 further letter acknowledging the name change Letters, 1892, from Francis Henry Jones about 'doctrinal teaching' under the direction of the College fols.
+224-9 fols.
+230-3 Two letters, 1893, from Lucy, Lady Markby, offering a framed engraving of John Taylor A letter of R.D.
+Darbishire, 1893, sending a press cutting of a letter of Mary Augusta Ward (Mrs. Humphry Ward) to the fols.
+237-9 Manchester Guardian (20 Oct.
+1893) about the opening services of the College A letter of William Walrond Jackson, Rector of Exeter College, 1898, about members of Oxford colleges receiving pastoral care at Manchester College fols.
 243-50 Two letters and a postcard from Frances Martineau, 1899, about establishing a prize in memory of Russell Martineau fols.
 251-4 A letter of Fanny A. Short, 1900, about a possible scholarship in memory of her mother and father fols.
 255-7 A letter of Mary Ellen Martineau, 1901, offering books from her father's library for students fols.
 258-61 A letter and postcard from Katharine Currey, 1902, offering books and manuscripts of John Taylor of Norwich to the College fols.
 272-9 Three letters of Mary Augusta Ward (Mrs. Humphry Ward), 1904 about using the chapel for a ceremony after the civil marriage of her daughter to G.M.
 Trevelyan and the library for the reception fols.
-280-4 Two letters of Sir Henry Jones, 1904, accepting the fols.
 280-4 Two letters of Sir Henry Jones, 1904, accepting the Dunkin Lectureship fols.
-294-6 A letter from James Seth, 1905, about his Dunkin Lectureship fols.
-304-6 A letter from R.N.
-Cross telling what he has been doing since leaving the College, 1906.
-306 leaves
+294-6 fols.
+304-6 A lett A letter from James Seth, 1905, about his Dunkin Lectureship ter from R.N.
+Cross telling what he has been doing since leaving